-- Where notifiable data breaches have occurred, the Manager will assess the impact on interested parties and in negotiation with the related parties, determine if the breach constitutes a requirement to notify the Office of the Australian Information Commission (OAIC).
-Notifying the OAIC will be completed by the QA & Compliance team.
+- Where notifiable data breaches have occurred, the Manager will assess the impact on interested parties and in negotiation with the related parties, determine if the breach constitutes a requirement to notify the Privacy Commissioner at the Office of the Australian Information Commission (OAIC).
+Notifying the OAIC will be completed by the Legal and Risk team.

-- Where the Arriba Group has informed the OAIC, we will cooperate and notify impacted parties of the breach in relation to the assessment and reporting of a breach to the OAIC and notification to impacted customers.
+Where The Group has informed the OAIC, we will cooperate and notify impacted parties of the breach in relation to the assessment and reporting of a breach to the OAIC and notification to impacted customers.